Patrick Mazeika

-Patrick Alan Mazeika (born October 14, 1993) is an American professional baseball catcher for the Diablos Rojos del México of the Mexican League.
+Patrick Alan Mazeika (born October 14, 1993) is an American professional catcher player who is a free agent.
 He played college baseball at Stetson University, and was drafted by the New York Mets in the eighth round of the 2015 MLB draft.
 He made his MLB debut in 2021.

 Amateur career

 Mazeika played varsity baseball as an eighth grader at Wilbraham & Monson Academy before transferring to Salisbury School for high school.
 At Salisbury, he played baseball, football and basketball.
 As a senior, he registered a batting average of .605.